apache/daffodil-vscode/README.md

 ![Daffodil Debug](images/daffodil.jpg)

-# VS Code Daffodil Debug
+# Apache Daffodil VS Code Extension

 This is a VS Code extension which enables the interactive debugging of DFDL schema parsing using [Apache Daffodil](https://daffodil.apache.org/).